mwrnd/QSFP_Breakout/README.md

 ![QSFP Breakout PCB Layout](img/QSFP_Breakout_PCB_Layout.png)

-All signals are length-matched to within 1mm of a 25mm total length, both inter-pair and intra-pair.
+All differential signals are length-matched to within 1mm of a 25mm total length, both inter-pair and intra-pair.

 # Schematic